Lithiechu/blockyguide/guide.md

 1: Start
 2: Rotate CW
-3: Move left
+3: Move right
-4: Move left
+4: Move right
-5: Move left
+5: Move right

 The "perfect finesse" would be: